 If you’re aged 18-30, unemployed or working fewer than 16 hours a week and have a business idea, the Enterprise Programme can help you decide whether self-employment is right for you.

-Best if you have a slow growing business and want low interest rates: Grants
+Best for low interest rates if you have a slow growing business: Grants

 There are a number of grants available for setting-up your own business that either do not require you to pay any funds back, or have a lower rate of interest than traditional lending at banks.

 If you are interested in setting up a Childcare Business there are specific grants available.

 Best if you don't mind sharing your business: Investment Finance